tolls-3/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Whenever a webpage is loaded, the browser creates a Document Object Model.
+It provides the interface with which we can manipulate the structure and styling of HTML elements.

 2. What is an event?
+An event is a user interaction on the webpage at any point in time, it could be a scroll, a click or hover.
+It is a method.

 3. What is an event listener?
+Event listeners handle events.

 4. Why would we convert a NodeList into an Array?
+Whenever we need to use array methods, we need to convert a Nodelist to an Array.

 5. What is a component?
+A component is a single modular piece of reusable, DRY code.

 ### Git Set up